-Not ready yet to give up on those simple and healthy recipes with taro, or sato imo/里芋 as they are called in Japan that should please my vegan and vegetarian friends (omnivore friends, just be a little more patient!)!
+Not ready to give up on those simple and healthy recipes with taro, or sato imo/里芋 and bamboo shoots as they are called in Japan that should please my vegan and vegetarian friends (omnivore friends, just be a little more patient!)!

 This one is called “Taro & Bamboo Shoots in Sweet and Hot Miso/里芋と竹の子の甘辛味噌煮”, or Sato Imo to Take no Ko no Amakara Miso Ni”